 you for it.

-There is also the possibility of conversion of the student's
+There is also the possibility of conversion of

-Departmental Research Committee, and the Dean's office.
+decided by the Departmental Research Committee, and the Dean's

 If you interested in joining the group as a postdoc, please apply

 position, a DST-funded